CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 Examples of the type of verification performed by *Consensus Verifying Protocotols* include checking that sufficient proof-of-work has been expended on a block, in the case of Proo-of-Work protocols, or that a quorum of network validators has signed a block in BFT-based protocols.
 A *Consensus Verifying Protocol*, in effect, implements a light-client protocol of a source network on a  destination network and thus inherits the associated light-client protocol's security properties, limitations, and potential attack vectors.

 A significant constraint to the overall viability of such approaches is the complexity associated with building and maintaining such protocols and the prohibitive costs associated with operating them.
-In addition, the cost of running such infrastructure is a factor of the source network's block production rate rather than a function of the demand for cross-chain messaging.
+In addition, the cost of running such infrastructure is a factor of the source network's block production rate rather than a function of the demand for crosschain messaging.
 Hence, such bridges might need to charge high fees and gain significant usage to offset operation costs.

 There are two distinct models for constructing *Consensus Verifying Protocols*.
 They primarily differ based on whether the consensus verification is performed on-chain or off-chain.